BrookaBrooke/movie-mixer/journals/michel_menin.md

 # 2023-01-16

 Worked on authentication for front-end with Jesse.
 Saved token to localStorage and user_id.
 Authentication was implemented to allow for requests to pass through as authorized.
 We identified a bug, which does not allow to delete movie-groups because of the relationship with the items tied to them.  (this is an 'on delete cascade or protect' issue).
 Login/Logout/Signup are functional, but ugly.
 Favorites list for user view is functional.

+# 2023-01-17

+Worked with Jesse on the cascade delete problem for deleting movie-groups, fixed.
+Improved the movie-group list view and functionality to edit,create,delete movie groups to your own list.

+# 2023-01-18

+Worked with Jesse and Jalen (Jesse driver, Jalen & I nav) to get the list of movies to be draggable to reorder the list of movies in a favorite list (movie-group).
+Functional to the point where you can reorder the list on the front end.
+Back end had already been set up for this feature.s